tamachine/car-rental-web-1/README.md

 ## Cron

-There is a scheduled commands to refresh cache
+There is a scheduled command to refresh cache

 For local environment use: https://laravel.com/docs/9.x/scheduling#running-the-scheduler-locally